INCF/nineml-spec/source/user_layer.rst

 Each FromSource element requires a *receiver* attribute.
-This should refer to the name of a AnalogReceivePort, EventReceivePort or AnalogReducePort in the Componentin the enclosing Source/Destination/Plasticity/Response element.
+This should refer to the name of a AnalogReceivePort, EventReceivePort or AnalogReducePort in the Component in the enclosing Source/Destination/Plasticity/Response element.
 The transmission mode of the port (i.e. analog or event) should match that of the port referenced by the *sender* attribute.